? The Most Versatile Irish Slip Jigs: The Tunes That Connect Everything

 What is a versatile slip jig?

-How were these rankings calculated?
+How are these rankings calculated?

 Are these the most popular slip jigs?

-Why do some famous slip jigs rank lower?
+Why do some slip jigs rank lower?

 Conclusion & Repertoire Recommendations